sands31/WCS_JavaKata/README.md

 Create a method that, given a binary string representation of a number, returns its decimal value.

-If the argument is *null* or empty, or if a digit isn't 1 or 0, throw an `IllegalArgumentException` with the message "Illegal binary string".
+If the argument is *null* or empty, or if a digit isn't 1 or 0, throw an `IllegalArgumentException`.

 Here's the numbers 0 to 9 represented as base 2 (binary):